CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured_analysis/local-receipts.md

   - current: Local Receipts
   - published: 4/13/17
 - intro:
-  - title: Local receipts
+  - title: Local Revenue
     short_desc: >
       The City annually collects a significant amount of recurring revenues other than Property Tax or State Aid.
     description: >
-      Approximately 16% of the City’s budgeted recurring revenue in FY18 is comprised of:
+      Approximately 16% of the City’s budgeted recurring revenue in FY19 is comprised of:
       <ul>
       <li>excise taxes, fines, and payments-in-lieu-of-taxes (including Chapter 121A)</li>